NAFCU’s Principles for a Federal Data Privacy Standard

 - National Institute of Standards and Technology (NIST) Privacy Framework

-- NAFCU Compliance Monitor article regarding the framework of the European Union's General Data Protection Regulation
+- NAFCU Compliance Monitor article regarding the framework of the European Union's General Data Protection Regulation (member-only)

 Incident Reporting and Response